Force over Distance: Chapter 14

 “Ugh.
 Those things kill you.”

 The scientist smiled faintly.
-His gaze swept the room, as though looking for something, without finding it.
+His gaze swept the room, as though looking for something without finding it.
 “The best things always do.”

 “What the hell was that?”
 Young growled, shaken.

-Rush cocked his head, as if to indicate that there was nothing to worry about.
+Rush cocked his head, as if to indicate there was nothing to worry about.
 He looked pointedly at the grip Young had on his shoulder.

-Young let him go
+Young let him go.

 “So,” Rush said imperiously, shifting to grab one of his metal crutches from where it leaned against the wall at the head of his bed.
 He used it to deftly snag one of his boots off the floor.
 “I’ll need someone to carry my computer.
 After I find it.”